cloudfoundry/routing-release/README.md

 ### Migrating from ETCD

-For deployments that already exist with ETCD, there is a 2 deployment process to migrate to a relational database.
+For existing deployments that use etcd, there is a two-phase upgrade process to migrate to a relational database.
-1. Deploy the most recent version of routing-release
+1. Deploy the most recent version of routing-release.
+The migration depends on a recent change to routing-api whereby only one instance is active at a time; this is achieved using a lock in Consul.
-1. Redeploy routing release after adding the sql db configuration in your manifest.
+1. Configure your manifest with the `routing_api.sqldb` property and redeploy routing-release.

-The 2 deployment process should ensure zero down time in the switch from etcd to a relational database.
+This process should ensure a migration with zero downtime to application backends.

 ## Post Deploy Steps